dduyg/alchemy-of-souls/data/README.md

+# Data
+- The original data comes from opensubtitles.org
+- Prepped data for analyzing in AoS-episodes

-## The finished dataset alchemyofsoulsquotes.csv
+## The final dataset alchemyofsoulsquotes.csv

 | variable  | type    | description                    |
 |-----------|---------|--------------------------------|